 Employer contributions made to the prior HMI Plan are subject to a five-year vesting schedule based on the participant's HMI service date.
 Forfeitures of nonvested participants are credited to the accounts of former HMI Plan participants employed at year-end based on a formula that considers the total compensation, as defined, of all former HMI Plan participants for that plan year.
-Forfeitures in the amount of \$9,060 and \$62,955 as of December 31, 2003 and 2002, respectively, were available for allocation to former HMI Plan participants.
+Forfeitures in the amount of \$8,431 and \$9,060 as of December 31, 2004 and 2003, respectively, were available for allocation to former HMI Plan participants.
+As of December 31, 2004, all participants are 100% vested.